PeptideNerds

 Is BPC-157 FDA-approved?

 No. BPC-157 is a research peptide.
-It is not FDA-approved for any human use.
-It is not regulated as a pharmaceutical product.
+It is not FDA-approved for any human use and is not regulated as a pharmaceutical product.
 Quality, purity, and dosing accuracy depend entirely on the vendor.
-Learn how to properly handle research peptides in our reconstitution guide.

 This article is for educational purposes only and is not medical advice.
 BPC-157 is not FDA-approved for human use.
 Semaglutide is a prescription medication that should be used under physician supervision.
 Combining research peptides with prescription medications carries unknown risks.
 Always consult a qualified healthcare provider before starting any peptide protocol.
 See our full medical disclaimer.